robcarver17/skipperman/docs/ticksheets_levels_help.md

 ![ticksheets_levels.png](/static/ticksheets_levels.png)

+Click on `Mark attendance` if you want to do a virtual roll call for cadets.

 Click on a qualification if you want to view, edit or print ticksheets for cadets in your group.

 Next step: [Viewing, printing, and entering ticks](ticksheet_entry_help.md)